ryanong/spy/README.md

 * missing these features
   * Mocking null objects
   * argument matchers for Spy::Method#has\_been\_called\_with
-  * watch all calls to an object to check order in which they are called?
+  * watch all calls to an object to check order in which they are called
-    * is this useful?
-  * fail lazily on method call not on hook to allow for dynamic method creation?
-    * do more than 0.5% of develoeprs use this?

 ## Installation